equinor/omnia-tutorial/admin/README.rst

 * Data Lake Store

-  * A DLS v2 needs to be setup manually by the Omnia Solum team as current policy doesn't allow this to be created.
+  * If not created by the script, the a DLS v2 needs to be setup manually by the Omnia Solum team as current policy doesn't allow this to be created.
     Create this as a standard storage account named **omniatutorialdls** using **LRS** replication and with **Hierarchical namespace** enabled.

   * Give the omnia-tutorial service principal the **Storage Blob Data Owner** role.